Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 > Servants' coats and aprons hang from hooks in this room, and boots are neatly lined up against the wall.
 ^3a9

-Anyone who searches the closet and makes a successful DC 10 Wisdom (Perception) check finds a secret door in the south wall.
+Anyone who searches the closet and makes a successful DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check finds a secret door in the south wall.
 The door can be pulled open to reveal a stone staircase (area N4g) that leads to the cellar.

 #### N4g.
 Secret Staircase